Capybara-is-coding/Pygenda/README.md

 Whether you need a simple task tracker or a personalized productivity tool, **Pygenda** offers a clean interface, customizable themes, and automatic task saving to make task management more convenient.

-If you prefer a to-do list without unnecessary features, the **Pygenda** is a lightweight alternative that just works!
+If you prefer a to-do list without unnecessary features, then **Pygenda** is a lightweight alternative that just works!

 ***
 🔧 **Technical Details：**